Employment Law

 Changes to Ontario Minimum Wage

-Yes.
-All non-unionized employees working a minimum wage job in Ontario are entitled to full severance pay when they are fired or let go.
-This applies to those working in full or part-time positions.
+All non-unionized employees in Ontario, including those earning minimum wage, are entitled to full severance pay if they are terminated without cause.
+This applies to both full-time and part-time workers.

 LEARN MORE